WladHD/ControlledPlantGrowth/README.md

 ![GIF of planting potatoes and showcasing the growth setting](https://github.com/WladHD/ControlledPlantGrowth/blob/assets/assets/ezgif-7-4abf2ad084.gif?raw=true)

 Feel free to open a new issue with ideas of new functionality or just feedback.
-Especially regarding plants in development or on-hold refer to section [All Planned and Supported Plants](#All-Planned-and-Supported-Plants).
+Especially regarding plants in development or on-hold, refer to section [All Planned and Supported Plants](#All-Planned-and-Supported-Plants).

 ### Tested on Server Software